ibm-granite-community/.github/profile/README.md

 # Cooking with Granite

 Welcome to the official repository with everything you need to get started with Granite.
 This is a community hub for building with IBM's [Granite Model Family](https://www.ibm.com/granite) and a project of [The AI Alliance](https://thealliance.ai/).
-For a overview of Granite in PDF form, please also see the [Granite Technical Guide](https://github.com/ibm-granite-community/documentation/blob/main/IBM%20Granite%20Technical%20Guide.pdf).

 Come check out our cookbooks and our kitchen, and you'll be cooking with Granite in no time!